Pizza in Brazil: Savory pizzas

-Plain mozzarella pizza – tomato sauce, mozzarella cheese and dried oregano leaves – is one of the most ordered pizza varieties in Brazil, behind only pizza calabresa, which are topped with the linguiça calabresa (or "calabresa sausage").
+Plain mozzarella pizza – tomato sauce, mozzarella cheese and dried oregano leaves – is one of the most ordered pizza varieties in Brazil, behind only pizza calabresa, which are topped with linguiça calabresa (or "Calabrian sausage").
 The plain mozzarella pizza, while sold by itself, is also usually considered the base for every savory pizza, with few exceptions.

 The pizza portuguesa (lit.
 'Portuguese pizza'), invented at some point in the 1950s or 60s, is the third most popular topping of choice in Brazil.
 It's usually ham, sliced onions, hard-boiled eggs and olives on top of the usual tomato sauce and mozzarella base.
 However, depending on the restaurant, it may also include peas, calabresa sausage, bell peppers, hearts of palm, portobello mushrooms (known as "champignon" in Brazil) and even cooked corn, while still being referred to as a Portuguese pizza.

 Another very popular topping in Brazil is frango com requeijão ("chicken with requeijão"), known also with the brand name, frango com catupiry ("chicken with Catupiry"), a simple shredded chicken pizza with requeijão streaks.
 It is rumored to have been created in the 1970s when a representative of the Catupiry brand suggested its use in a pizza.

 Requeijão has been widely used with toppings other than chicken, such as ham or pepperoni – the latter making what is sometimes called a catuperoni (Catupiry + pepperoni) pizza.